ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 #### Number Tags Formatting

-`TagString` fields that require a floating-point number **SHOULD** use the "." mark instead of the "," mark.
+`TagString` fields that require a floating-point number **MUST** use the "." mark instead of the "," mark.
-Only ASCII numbers "0" to "9" and the "." character **SHOULD** be used.
+Only ASCII numbers "0" to "9" and the "." character **MUST** be used.
 The "." separator represents the boundary between the integer value and the decimal parts.
 If the string doesn't contain the "." separator, the value is an integer value.
-Thousandths separators **SHOULD NOT** be used.
+Thousandths separators **MUST NOT** be used.

-To display it differently for another locale, applications **SHOULD** support auto replacement on display.
+To display it differently for another locale, applications **MUST** support auto replacement on display.

+In legacy media containers, it is possible that the "," separator or the thousandths separators might have been used.

 #### Country Code Tags Formatting